lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

 #### Potential architecture

 - Wagtail core code would likely have a core controller import that would be loaded in the core.js, it would pull in all controllers and then load them using the `Stimulus.load` functionality, the great thing about this is we can add a prefix to all controllers here, the controllers themselves would not need to be named with the prefix in the code.
 This assumes we want all controllers on all pages, I think this is a good assumption to make but it does add to the base JS load.
 This would be similar to the [Webpack Helper](https://stimulus.hotwired.dev/handbook/installing#using-webpack-helpers) approach but allows for each controller to be nested in a folder.
   - **Update** Instead of a global, maybe we do not expose the Stimulus application at all but rather let the event listener described below be the only way to hook in.
 This makes it easier to test, easier to work in extensions and also gives a lot more leeway into how the solution is documented.
-We must also consider what happens when devs try to add a Controller that is using ES6 classes when our code will be running ES5 classes for the first few releases probably - Stacks offers a nice solution here but it is for Stimulus 2.
+We must also consider what happens when devs try to add a Controller that is using ES6 classes when our code will be running ES5 classes for the first few releases probably.
+  - The approach taken by [Stacks](https://github.com/StackExchange/Stacks/blob/develop/lib/ts/stacks.ts) (running Stimulus 2) is a great one, it provides an abstraction for an easy way to create controllers from an object (not a class), this works around the ES5/ES6 issues.
+Additional to this, it ensures that no new controllers with the 'special' prefix of `s-` can be added.
+We could port this approach to allow any new controllers to be added but allow overrides of existing controllers with the prefix we use but not adding any new ones with that prefix.
+There is also some great TypeScript code examples of extra handling in the base controller/application.
 - On every admin page, the Stimulus code is loaded with the default controllers added and an event `wagtail:stimulus-init` would be fired that other code could hook into.
 See https://github.com/lb-/bakerydemo/blob/ui-experiments/bakerydemo/ui/wagtail_hooks.py
 - We could also add handling of the [debug flag](https://stimulus.hotwired.dev/handbook/installing#debugging) to be true when Django is in local dev mode, this will aid those customising Wagtail and also those working on Wagtail core.
 - Conceptually, controllers are NOT components, they may be similar but a controller defines a behaviour matched to some DOM targets, actions (events) and values (data attributes stored) but one element can have multiple controllers.
 This is a very powerful abstraction and lets us build out some core behaviour that can be shared two ways; one by adding two controllers to the one element, two - class inheritance.